 The Authority consists of a Chairperson and four ordinary members, all of whom are appointed by the Minister for Health.
 The Members of the Authority were appointed for periods of between three to five years and meet on a monthly basis.
-The table across details the appointment period for current Members:
+The table on the next page details the appointment period for current Members:

-Authority Member Sheelagh Malin (Chairperson) Role Chairperson Date Appointed 6 May 2010 Reappointed 1 February 2016 Sean Coyle Ordinary Member 1 February 2016 Dr Fiona Kiernan Ordinary Member 1 February 2016 James A. McNamara Ordinary Member 1 February 2016 lan Britchfield Ordinary Member 20 June 2016
+Authority Member Sheelagh Malin Role Chairperson Date Appointed 6 May 2010 Reappointed 1 February 2016 Sean Coyle Ordinary Member 1 February 2016 Resigned 31 August 2018 Dr Fiona Kiernan Ordinary Member 1 February 2016 James A. McNamara Ordinary Member 1 February 2016 Term of office completed 25 January 2019 Ian Britchfield Ordinary Member 20 June 2016

-The Authority undertook an annual self-assessment evaluating its own performance in respect of 2017 in April 2018.
+The Authority undertook an annual self-assessment evaluating its own performance in respect of 2018 in April 2019.